 Peter Sacco is a Net Impact member who is raising the bar for social enterprises.
 His company, Adelante Shoe Co. is a socially responsible business that works with craftsmen in Central America to bring quality men’s and women’s shoes into America.
 They have a unique business model — they pay their artisans enough to live well with their families through a salary amount that their artisans define themselves.
 This new standard, known as the Living Well Line, is a social impact model that balances development best practices with community input to define the cost of living well in any community worldwide.
 Peter Sacco is working to provide a non-profit certification for companies that pay their workers enough to consume the goods and services that they have identified as necessary to live well.
 This is one example out of thousands that shows the incredible power of innovative entrepreneurs.

 Many organizations see the huge impact potential of social entrepreneurs.
 Through conferences, programs and competitions, organizations such as Sustainable Brands, Net Impact and the Hult Prize Foundation support early stage entrepreneurs.
 One of the fastest growing career fields of this decade is impact investing.
-Professionals working in the field of impact investing invest in organizations and social entrepreneurs that will produce financial returns and measureable impact.
+Professionals working in the field of impact investing invest in organizations and social entrepreneurs that will produce financial returns and measurable impact.